 Dion was one step away...

-1961: "Big Bad John" by Jimmy Dean remained king for the fifth week.
+1961: "Big Bad John" by Jimmy Dean remained on top for the fifth week.
 "Runaround Sue" by Dion was second followed by "Please Mr. Postman" from the Marvelettes, which moved from 8 to 3.

 1962: The Beatles made their London television debut when they performed "Love Me Do" and "P.S.
-I Love You" on Tuesday Rendezvous on the ITV station Rediffusion at Wembley.
+I Love You" at Wembley Studios for the program Tuesday Rendezvous, broadcast on the ITV station Associated-Rediffusion.

 1964: The Beatles released the album Beatles for Sale in the U.K.